mateusap1/royal/README.md

 Please restart the node to update the script balance
 ```

-In both cases it will ask you to restart the node (if the transaction was
+In both cases it will be asked to restart the node (if the transaction was
 successful) so the node can update it's information.
 To make sure the
 transaction was submitted, you should wait 20-30 seconds and search for the
 script address in the [testnet explorer](https://explorer.cardano-testnet.iohkdev.io)